bbenligiray/ms_coco_formatter/README.md

 # MS COCO Formatter

-A tool to download and format MS COCO dataset
+A tool to download and format MS COCO dataset for multilabel image classification

 It outputs a .h5 file that contains the following: